-Root causes of ovulatory dysfunction can be low Vitamin D, elevated prolactin levels, insulin resistance, abnormal cortisol levels, thyroid dysfunction and inflammation.
+Root causes of ovulatory dysfunction can be low Vitamin D, elevated prolactin levels, insulin resistance, abnormal cortisol levels, thyroid dysfunction, and inflammation.

 At Wonderfully Made Functional Medicine, treatment is designed to determine these root causes and address them.
-Many times, a healthy low carb diet with restorative exercise and proper supplementation can bring the body back into balance and healthy ovulation will occur again.
+Many times, a healthy low-carb diet with restorative exercise and proper supplementation can bring the body back into balance and healthy ovulation will occur again.
 Other times, thyroid hormones and other hormones may be necessary to restore ovulation.
-This functional medicine approach does NOT involve the use of artificial hormonal contraceptives which only band-aid the symptoms and lead to other hormonal imbalances down the road in addition to higher risks of stroke, blood clots and death.
-And for those who have utilized hormonal contraceptives , Dr. Wood would like to offer ways to get off of them safely and restore balance and health to your body.
+This functional medicine approach does NOT involve the use of artificial hormonal contraceptives which only band-aid the symptoms and lead to other hormonal imbalances down the road in addition to higher risks of stroke, blood clots, and death.
+And for those who have utilized hormonal contraceptives, Dr. Wood would like to offer ways to get off of them safely and restore balance and health to your body.

-The following websites may be helpful to further understand how complex and wonderful our bodies are, and also, how amazing it is that women are Empowered with ovulation and the ability to achieve health and track it throughout your lifetime!
+The following websites may be helpful to further understand how complex and wonderful our bodies are, and also, how amazing it is that women are Empowered with ovulation and the ability to achieve health and track it throughout their lifetime!